Shakespeare only ever wrote two plays with original plots:

-and almost all his history plays from the Chronicles, as well as plot elements for
+also came from the Chronicles, as did plot elements for

-are all based on North’s translation of Lives.
-Sometimes Shakespeare followed North’s wording so closely that a reader can figure out which page of Lives he is drawing on for particular scenes.
+on North’s translation.
+Indeed, sometimes Shakespeare followed North’s wording so closely that a reader can figure out which page of Lives he drew on for particular scenes.

-Shakespeare borrowed from dozens of other writers.
+Aside from these major works, Shakespeare also borrowed from dozens of other writers.
 He borrowed many plot ideas from Italian writers, especially from a medieval collection of stories called The Decameron, by Giovanni Boccaccio.
-Some readers believe that Shakespeare must have known Italian, but it’s just as likely that he was able to read all his Italian sources in English translations.
-He also borrowed from Roman writers, especially Ovid, Seneca and Plautus, and from the great medieval English poets Geoffrey Chaucer and John Gower.
+He also borrowed from Roman writers, especially Ovid, Seneca, and Plautus, and from the great medieval English poets Geoffrey Chaucer and John Gower.
 He even updated stories that had been popular just a few decades earlier.
+For instance,

-(written around 1609) was based on a much-loved novel published in 1588 by Robert Greene, and
+(written around 1609) was based on a much-loved narrative published in 1588 by Robert Greene, and

 Romeo and Juliet

-(written around 1595) is closely based on a long poem that was popular in the 1560s.
-Sometimes Shakespeare drew on recent non-fiction publications which had caused a stir.
-Written accounts of sailors’ and colonists’ experiences in the Americas certainly shaped
+(written around 1595) is closely based on a long narrative poem by Arthur Brooke that was popular in the 1560s.
+Shakespeare also occasionally drew inspiration from current events.
+Although the plot of